davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 !!! tip "No need to load all metadata modules there"

     You can load metadata modules (like [Open Graph module]) later.
 And lazily too (if you want).
 So if you don't need all metadata modules to be available in all your app, you can reduce the main bundle size.
-Checkout the [late loading modules guide](late-loading-modules.md) for more information
+Check out the [late loading modules guide](late-loading-modules.md) for more information

 ## 🏷️ 3.
 Set some metadata